libdynd/libdynd/documents/kernels.md

 ```

 Note that the 'assignment_kernel' object is a subclass of
-'hierarchical_kernel', which overloads the call operator to
+'ckernel_builder', which overloads the call operator to
 provide a more convenient kernel function call syntax.

 ### Assignment Kernel Example